jjiajie/stm-molecular-image-classification/README.md

 ## Project status

-**Ongoing.** Future work may include refining manual labels, comparing segmentation settings more systematically, improving validation design, and evaluating the classifier on additional STM images.
+**Ongoing.** This repository represents the current stage of the project.
+Future work may include refining manual labels, comparing segmentation settings more systematically, improving the validation design, and evaluating the classifier on additional STM images.